Four Days in Kuala Lumpur, Malaysia

 Someone near the head of the line said she had arrived at 6:30am.

 I joined the end of the line.
-At 9am, they opened a single file line to a desk where each visitor showed an ID, had the details recorded and was issued a pass.
+At 9am, they opened a single file line to a single desk where each visitor showed an ID, had the details recorded and was issued a pass.
 I timed the first first dozen or so.
 Each transaction was taking 5 minutes to process.
 I did the math and said, “The hell with this.”

 Menara Kuala Lumpur (also known as KL Tower) is, from its base to the roof of the slowly rotating observation level, substantially shorter than the Petronas Towers.
 However, the KL Tower sits atop a steep hill, putting visitors to its observation deck at . . .
 1,381 ft- the same height as the TOP FLOOR of Petronis Towers on the low flat plain below!

-With a 360 degree view from a vantage point twice the height of the sky-bridge, no waiting lines and even a free shuttle bus up and down that hill i sits on, the KL Towwer, it’s a much better all around deal that halfway up those twin towers.
+With a 360 degree view from a vantage point twice the height of the sky-bridge, no waiting lines and even a free shuttle bus up and down that hill i sits on, the KL Towwer, it’s a much better all around deal than halfway up those twin towers.

 To be fair, the Petronas Towers contained other excellent attractions that I enjoyed on other days.